 Premises liability law involves the legal responsibilities of property owners and occupiers to prevent injuries to persons on their property.
 One of the most common causes of such injuries is a trip or slip and fall, such as on an icy sidewalk, a loose or uneven stair tread, or a piece of debris or spilled liquid on the floor.
 Property owner liability varies depending on the rules and principles adopted in the jurisdiction where the injury occurred.

 In general, a wrongful death claim is one in which it is alleged that a person died as a result of another's negligence.
-The deceased person’s surviving relatives, dependents or beneficiaries may bring suit against the responsible party or parties, seeking monetary damages for their losses.
+The deceased person's surviving relatives, dependents or beneficiaries may bring suit against the responsible party or parties, seeking monetary damages for their losses.
+These may include medical bills, funeral expenses, lost wages and loss of companionship.
 Each state has its own wrongful death laws and not every state follows the same guidelines, principles or rules.

 Assault and Battery